AwalkzzD/geosafe/README.md

 # geosafe

-A FLutter Project not just limited to vehicle tracking and safety but much more.
+A Flutter Project not just limited to vehicle tracking and safety but much more.

 ## Getting Started